 The fireworks displays are very popular and tend to fill with people quickly.
 Make sure to pick a spot a few days in advance, pack some food and a picnic blanket or chairs, and head in early to make sure you don’t miss out on a good vantage point.
 If you’re keen to check out Australia’s fireworks scene, here are the best events around the country.

 In Sydney, the fireworks are held over the famous Sydney Harbour.
 There are two displays (one at 9pm and one at midnight), which are usually set off from the Harbour Bridge.
-There are multiple vantage points around Sydney, but we recommend Birchgrove Park, Bradfield Park and Cremorne Point – all of them offer free entry with no ticket purchase required.
+There are multiple vantage points around Sydney, but we recommend Birchgrove Park, Blues Point and Darling Harbour – all of them offer free entry with no ticket purchase required.

 Melbourne’s midnight fireworks are held over the city skyline, meaning they can even be viewed from the greater Melbourne area.
-The 9.30pm fireworks are held at Yarra Park next to the MCG and come with live entertainment, films and more.
-There are also live sites set up around the city, where you can watch the fireworks on the big screen and enjoy a multimedia countdown and music.
+The 9.30pm fireworks are held at Docklands, Flagstaff Gardens, Kings Domain and Treasury Gardens and come with live entertainment, films and more.
+There are also live sites set up around the city where you can watch the fireworks on the big screen and enjoy a multimedia countdown and music.

 Perth offers a variety of spots where you can watch fireworks displays.
-There are 9pm and midnight fireworks over the Swan River, the foreshore at Churchill Park in Rockingham, and in Mandura.
-There are also 9pm fireworks on Rottnest Island.
+Watch a spectacular early 9pm light show at Elizabeth Quay or Rottnest Island, or wait up for the main event and see the midnight fireworks over the Swan River, the foreshore at Churchill Park in Rockingham, and in Mandura.

-Australia’s capital hosts New Year’s Eve in the City, a free mini festival held in Civic Square with live music, DJs, food, and fireworks displays.
-You can watch the fireworks at both 9pm and midnight.
+Australia’s capital hosts New Year’s Eve by The Lake, a free mini-festival held at Lake Burley Griffin with live music, DJs, food, and fireworks displays.
+Pack a picnic and settle in for the evening to watch the fireworks at 9pm.

 Hobart’s fireworks are held over Sullivans Cove in the Derwent River.
 There are three main vantage points that’ll give you a pretty good view of the display: Hobart Waterfront, Mount Nelson Lookout, and Mount Wellington if you want to trek up the mountain to watch the fireworks from above the city.

 There are a few New Year’s Eve events dotted around the city, with each holding two fireworks displays (usually at 9pm and midnight).
 Head to the coast for New Year’s Eve at the Bay, located at the Glenelg Foreshore.
-Or, check out the fireworks display and huge rock concert held at Elder Park.
-The Semaphore Summer Carnival is a fun event featuring its own fireworks show.
+Or, check out the fireworks display and huge live music held at Elder Park.
+If you’re down for a road trip, the Victor Harbour NYE Celebrations is a fun event featuring its own fireworks show.

 Darwin’s fireworks take place over the Darwin Waterfront at 9pm and midnight.
 The weather is likely to be nice and warm, making for a very pleasant evening out.